guest271314/getSystemDevices/README.md

+# PUBLIC DOMAIN

 # getSystemDevices

+<h5>Motivation</h5>

-Get, list, select any and all system media devices
+Create and maintain a uniform, consistent user interface to get, list, select any and all system media devices for capture.